 The main objective of the present study was to formulate and evaluate the controlled release tablets Naratriptan buccal of Carbopol, HPMC Hvdrochloride.
 K4M.
-HPMC,K15M and NaCMC were selected buccoadhesive polymers on the basis of their matrix forming properties mucoadhesiveness .The prepared tablets were evaluated for various parameters such as compatibility studies, drug content, weight variation ,hardness, friability. swelling studies. microenvironment pH, in vitro drug release studies, in vitro mucoadhesion strength and Release rate kinetics.
-From the it was observed that similar spectra characteristic peaks appear with minor differences (within limit) for the drug and its formulations.
+HPMC,K15M and NaCMC were selected as buccoadhesive polymers on the basis of their matrix forming properties and mucoadhesiveness .The prepared tablets evaluated for various parameters were such as compatibility studies. drug content. weight variation .hardness. thickness. friability. swellina studies. microenvironment pH, in vitro drug release studies, in vitro mucoadhesion strength and Release rate kinetics.
+From the FT-IR was it observed similar spectra that characteristic peaks appear with minor differences (within limit) for the drug and its formulations.
 Hence it may be concluded that there was no chemical interaction between the drug and excipients used.
-In vitro release studies revealed that F2 formulation shows 97% drug release in 10 Hrs.
+In vitro drug release studies revealed that F2 formulation shows 97% drug release in 10 Hrs.
 Kinetic data of optimized formulation (F2) reveals that it follows first order kinetics and non fickanian diffusion & follows super case 2 transport(n>1).